MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 computer on which the session was created.
 Disconnected sessions that use CredSSP authentication can be reconnected from other computers.
 For more information, see `Disconnect-PSSession`.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter was introduced in PowerShell 3.0.

 ```yaml
 Type: SwitchParameter